bartcharbon/vcffilter-proto/README.md

 ##### VEP
 VEP fields can be used by surrounding them by "VEP()", for example "VEP("SYMBOL")"
 ##### Sample
-Sample fields can be used by surrounding them by "SAMPLE()" and specifying the index of the sample, for example "SAMPLE("DP",0)" for the depth of the first sample in the VCF.
+Sample fields can be used by surrounding them by "SAMPLE()".
+Optionally specifying the index of the sample, for example "SAMPLE("DP",0)" for the depth of the first sample in the VCF.
+If no index is given, for example "SAMPLE("GT")", all samples are tested, records with at lease one sample that pass the filter are retained.
-Fields shoul be present in the FORMAT column of the variant.
+Fields should be present in the FORMAT column of the variant.

 #### Filters
 ##### Simple